khusamayasir/Movies-App/README.md

 # Movies-App
-A simple movie application where you can search a movie and go through with its overview and rating through JavaScript.
+A simple movie application through JavaScript where you can search a movie and go through with its review and rating

 You can also check here: https://movies-app-khusamayasir.netlify.app

 #